damithc/process/codingStandards/CodingStandard-Java.md

   </tr>
   <tr>
     <td>
       Colons should be surrounded by white space when used as a binary/ternary operator.
-Does not apply to `switch x:`.<br>
+Does not apply to <code>switch x:</code>.<br>
       Semicolons in for statements should be followed by a space character.
     </td>
     <td>